 In this blog, we have compiled our top 10 most inspiring musical videos for anyone learning music as well as our insight about what they teach us about music education.
 Hope you enjoy it!

 Belgian-Australian singer-songwriter Gotye released Somebody That I Used to Know back in 2011.
-The simple yet intriguing chord structure and powerful vocals made this a great choice for group Walk Off The Earth who have had massive success reworking well known tunes in inventive settings.
+The simple yet intriguing chord structure and powerful vocals made this a great choice for group Walk Off The Earth who have had huge success reworking well known tunes in inventive settings.
 For this song they manage to fit all 5 members around a single guitar and get every possible sound out of it.
 It’s a very clever arrangement and shows the full capabilities of the instrument to any young guitarists starting off.
 Some very tasty vocal harmonies in there too!

 2.)
 PS22 Chorus - Lisztomania (Phoenix)